What is a canonical url?

 Facebook Twitter LinkedIn Telegram Whatsapp Pocket

-by alvera_smith , 7 months ago
+by alvera_smith , a year ago

 @clarabelle